 “…a rehabilitation process used to treat pain and movement problems related to altered nervous systems by exercising the brain in measured and monitored steps which increase in difficulty as progress is made” (gradedmotorimagery.com).

 Rigel Johnson, DPT, gives a great explanation for painphysician.com:

 “GMI as a treatment is focused on training the brain to re-connect to the body part affected by pain.
 When you have CRPS in one part of your body, your brain “disowns” the body part, recognizing it as threat, instead of your hand or foot.
 When your brain recognizes a threat to your survival, it produces pain to protect you.
 It is an alarm system that goes off so you can treat the injured area.
 However, in cases of CRPS, this alarm system is faulty… GMI is a series of steps to help the brain recognize the body part and reduce painful sensations.

 Mirror Therapy.
 One aspect of graded motor imagery involves the use of mirrors to trick the brain into thinking the affected limb is actually healthy.
 David Butler gives a great explanation in this video.

 Neuro Orthopaedic Institute.
 This organization, headed by David Butler, offers a lot of great resources.
 Check out The Graded Motor Imagery Handbook and Recognize Online, an online database of therapeutic exercises for CRPS sufferers.

 The Invisible Warrior— great blog written by Kelly, a clinical social worker living with CRPS.
 I highly recommend it, both for her insights on life as well as her apt explanations of the condition and its treatments.
-She also has a great resource section, and I’d definitely check out her guide to physical therapy for CRPS.
+She has a great resource section, and I’d definitely check out her guide to physical therapy for CRPS.